SkireScripts/Ouxie/README.md

 ```

 ## Supported Executors (or recommended):
-some functions in ouxie are exclusive to some executers, heres a list of some:
+some functions in ouxie are only supported with some executers, heres a list of some:
 | executor | success |
 | ------ | ------ |
 | Codex | 100% / good |